 The management strategy for Pughs Lagoon and Smith Park will need to be consistent with Council's vision of a sustainable future.
 Over the next 10 years it is likely that Pughs Lagoon and Smith Park will be shaped by major initiatives to reform water, land and natural resource management.
 These initiatives will seek to develop partnerships between councils, State government agencies, industry and the community to achieve sustainable outcomes.
-Hawkesbury City Council is actively involved in these initiatives through its principle policy statement - Hawkesbury City Council Management Plan 2006-2007.
+Hawkesbury City Council is actively involved in these initiatives through its principle policy statement - Hawkesbury Community Strategic Plan 2013 - 2032.
 The Plan identifies Council's commitment to protecting the City's unique character which draws from and reflects natural and cultural heritage whilst growing and evolving in importance and influence.
 The Plan celebrates the City's diversity and vitality and continues to promote an environment of social equity and sustainability.

 This plan of management aims to support the broad principle that all elements of the environment must stand in balance, contribute to an ecologically sustainable city and region and add to the quality of life within the Hawkesbury City LGA.
 Council's strategic planning process identified a number of significant/ priority areas which required the preparation of more detailed and specific management strategies.
 A number of significant area plans of management have been prepared (eg. Yarramundi Reserve and Argyle Bailey Memorial Reserve) or have been assigned priority for preparation (eg. Pughs Lagoon/ Smiths Park, Charles Kemp Reserve and Woodbury Reserve).
-This significant area plan of management for Pughs Lagoon and Smith Park supersedes the earlier generic plan of management covering this area.
+This significant area plan of management for Pughs Lagoon and Smith Park supersedes the earlier 2008 Plan of Management for Pughs Lagoon and Smith Park.